koopjs/koopjs.github.io/doc/providers.md

 | Yelp | https://github.com/koopjs/koop-yelp |
 | Zillow | https://github.com/dmfenton/koop-zillow |

 Know of any other Koop Providers that aren't in this list?
-Submit and issue or open a pull request!
+Submit an issue or open a pull request!